Burnham Market

 Science

-In our Science studies this term, we'll be exploring Electricity.
+In our Science studies this term, we'll be exploring Light

 Within each science lesson, children will be challenged with working scientifically, exploring and researching with a clear purpose.
-This unit will focus on how electricity works in a circuit, as well as how it is produced and stored.
+This unit will focus on light, exploring how light travels and how we see colour.

 Religious Education (R.E)